alletsbckwrds/IntelStabilityCheck/README.md

 # IntelStabilityCheck
-Rudimental stability check script for 13th and 14th gen Intel CPUs, as the K series seem to have stability issues - specifically when decompressing data.
+Rudimental stability check script for 13th and 14th gen Intel CPUs, as the K series seem to have stability issues - especially when decompressing data.

 ## Usage
 chmod +x ./1314stability.sh